scvolabs/scvolabs-website/index.md

 In return you'll get to work with like-minded peers on challenging projects that will make a real difference to people's lives.

-We'll be hiring people with expertise in:
+We'd love to hear from people with expertise in:

 - Data architecture and analytics
 - Mobile-first web development